jxmelody/jxmelody.github.io/_pages/about.md

 Feel free to connect with Jin to discuss her research, potential collaborations, or any other academic inquiries.

+## Booking
-Book a short meeting with me: [Booking](https://outlook.office.com/bookwithme/user/5a95623cbd3e4aec9518ddacc5735c97@life.hkbu.edu.hk?anonymous&ep=plink)
+Book a short meeting: [Booking](https://outlook.office.com/bookwithme/user/5a95623cbd3e4aec9518ddacc5735c97@life.hkbu.edu.hk?anonymous&ep=plink)

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.